Pumpkin Pulp Will Scare Your Disposal to Death

 Next Plumbing repair and drain cleaning services reminds jack-o-lantern carvers that pumpkin pulp should never be put down drains or into garbage disposals.
 The slimy gunk is ideal for clogging sink drains.

 It’s stringy and sticky and when it dries and hardens it will choke-off drainpipes and garbage disposals creating all sorts of havoc.
 For the past few years we’ve spread the word that carving pumpkins in the sink is a very bad idea.
 People think that when they shove the pulp down kitchen sink drain that it’s gone but in a little while the sink usually stops draining altogether.

-It’s also worth noting that Next Plumbing gets several calls about pumpkin guts flushed down the toilet, usually with similar clog-causing results.
+It’s also worth noting that Next Plumbing gets several calls for our plumbing services about pumpkin guts flushed down the toilet, usually with similar clog-causing results.
 “The toilet is not a better option.
 It just means the clog forms a little further down the pipe.”

 To prevent Halloween drain disasters, Next Plumbing suggests carving pumpkins on a bed of newspaper.
 Then carvers should wrap up the mess and throw all pumpkin-related materials into the garbage can or into a compost pile.

 The seeds can be separated and roasted for a tasty treat or they can be air-dried and planted in the spring after the last frost to grow next year’s Halloween pumpkins.

 BOO!
 Here at Next Plumbing getting all geared up for Halloween.
 We know what scares you — those mysterious sounds coming from your pipes, the smells that make you wonder if the un-dead have entered your kitchen, and don’t even get me started on the smallest room in the house.
 If you like your Halloween scary but not THAT scary, then let’s look at some ways you can avoid being on the wrong end of a plumbing “Trick or Treat.”